nubenetes/awesome-kubernetes/docs/devops.md

 - [cloudsavvyit.com: A Beginner’s Introduction To DevOps Principles](https://www.cloudsavvyit.com/3233/a-beginners-introduction-to-devops-principles/)
 - [learnsteps.com: DevOps Interview Question: How will you set up a CI/CD pipeline? 🌟](https://www.learnsteps.com/devops-interview-question-how-will-you-set-up-a-ci-cd-pipeline/)
 - [devops.com: Survey Surfaces High Reliance on DevOps to Build and Deploy APIs](https://devops.com/survey-surfaces-high-reliance-on-devops-to-build-and-deploy-apis/)
-- [medium: The Complete DevOps RoadMap 🌟](https://medium.com/hackernoon/the-2018-devops-roadmap-31588d8670cb) An illustrated guide to becoming a DevOps Engineer with links to relevant courses
 - [computing.co.uk: CloudBees gets busy with security, visibility and control as DevOps evolves](https://www.computing.co.uk/news/4020521/cloudbees-busy-security-visibility-control-devops-evolves) CEO Sacha Labourey: 'DevOps is a pretty good proxy for what needs to happen in any organisation'
 - [devopscurry.com: DevOps vs Agile – understanding the difference 🌟](https://devopscurry.com/devops-vs-agile-understanding-the-difference/)
 - [acloudguru.com: 5 Reasons to NOT Move to DevOps 🌟](https://acloudguru.com/blog/engineering/5-reasons-to-not-move-to-devops)